This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Curcumin Has no Impact on Exercise Performance or Recovery

 This review looked into whether curcumin, a compound found in turmeric, can help reduce muscle damage and soreness after exercise.
 They analyzed sixteen studies but found that the evidence didn't show a clear benefit for curcumin in lessening the negative effects of exercise on muscles, such as pain and inflammation.
-So, while curcumin is known for its anti-inflammatory properties, more research is needed to confirm if it's really effective in helping our muscles recover after a workout..
+So, while curcumin is known for its anti-inflammatory properties, more research is needed to confirm if it's really effective in helping our muscles recover after a workout.

 Our thoughts: Just because a compound can reduce inflammation, doesn't necessarily mean it has an application in exercise recovery.
+We also covered a study on curcumin's effects on functional strength muscle damage, which showed it doesn't impact either.

 Cart